 In 1865, Northcott and Diwell built the first Casterton Presbyterian Church (below)

-George built the Commercial Hotel at Merino in 1871, the towns third hotel.
-The first tenant of the hotel died, so George took over the running of the hotel and attached Cobb & Co station which he did further fifteen years and become quite wealthy in the meantime.
+George built the Commercial Hotel at Merino around 1869, the towns third hotel.
+He leased the hotel out but after the second tenant of the hotel died suddenly in 1877, George took over the running of the hotel and attached Cobb & Co station and become quite wealthy as a result.

 A few years before his death, George’s wife died and he gave up the running of the Commercial, passing control to his eldest son Henry.
 George did not get over the death of his wife and by the beginning of 1894, he health began to fail before he died on 23 July.

 James MALLETT: Died 3 July 1901 at Merino.
 Born around 1834, at the age of eleven James Mallett arrived in Portland from Tasmania.
 He went straight on to the Henty’s Muntham Station near Merino where he remained for several years before returning to Portland to start a bootmaking apprenticeship.
 He married and by 1864 had returned to Merino and remained there until his death.
 He left three sons and four daughters, with a fourth son having died several years before.

 Stephen NORMAN: Died July 1901 at Hamilton.
 Stephen Norman was born around 1794.
 On arrival in Australia, he found himself working for the Henty brothers and was one of their first employees after their arrival to Portland Bay in 1834.
 Stephen was, according to his obituary, the first man to plough land for the Hentys at Portland.
 Reaching the age of 107 without a sick day in his life and still with all his faculties, Stephen suddenly fell ill at his home in Casterton and admitted to the Hamilton Hospital where he died a few weeks later.